CapstoneBLeaf/BLeaf/README.md

    ```
    npx expo start
    ```
-5. Use device to scan QR Code:
+5. Use device to scan QR Code
    ```
-   npx expo start

    ```
 ## Built Using